In the previous lesson, we saw how to create a regular expression using literal notation and we created our first regular expression on regex101.com.

 Now you see that only the Aisha that begins the string is matched.
 But on the second line, "Aisha" begins the sentence right…why is it not matched?

-Well by default, again, default, the beginning character considers everything as one string, and only matches the beginning.
+Well, by default, again, the beginning character considers everything as one string, and only matches the beginning.
 Even if you have 10 lines, it would consider everything as one string, but if we want the beginning character to match different lines of the string, then we use the m flag:

 Regex/^Aisha/gm